Correcting Information In Your Credit Report

 4. Make Sure the Disputed Information Is Addressed

-Within 30 days (45 days if based upon your annual free credit file), the credit reporting company should notify you of the results of its investigation.
+Within 30 days, the credit reporting company should notify you of the results of its investigation.
 You'll need to obtain a new copy of your credit report to make sure that the inaccuracies have been corrected or removed.

 If the disputed information has been resolved, you can have the credit reporting company notify anyone who received a credit report with the inaccurate information in the past six months (two years in the case of employers) of the corrections that have been made.